Finding Culture-Sensitive Neurons in Vision-Language Models: Conclusion

 \section{Conclusion}

-This study provides empirical evidence for the existence of \emph{culture-sensitive} neurons in VLMs by showing inference-time ablations of targeted subsets of neurons that selectively disrupt VLM's culture-specific performance.
-We introduce a margin-based selector (CAS) that allows for more precise identification of culture-sensitive neurons.
-Our method detects neurons whose ablation yields the largest self-deactivation drops with minimal cross-deactivation spillover on Qwen2.5-VL-7B and Pangea-7B.
-Layer-wise analyses reveal consistent concentration of culture-sensitive neurons across cultures.
-These results highlight the potential for small, targeted, activation interventions to mitigate cultural biases and improve cultural alignment without retraining the full model.
-Future work should extend the search beyond decoder MLPs and pair identification with activation steering.
+This study provides empirical evidence for the existence of culture-sensitive neurons in VLMs by showing inference-time ablations of targeted subsets of neurons that selectively disrupt VLMs' culture-specific performance.
+We introduce a margin-based selector (ConAct) that allows for more precise identification of culture-sensitive neurons.
+Among the identification methods we compare, ConAct identifies neurons whose ablation yields the largest self-deactivation drops with minimal cross-deactivation spillover on Qwen2.5-VL-7B and Pangea-7B, while LLaVA-v1.6-Mistral-7B shows resistance to specific targeting.
+Layer-wise analyses further show that the identified neurons concentrate in specific decoder regions, with distributions that vary by model and selector.
+Overall, our findings suggest that small, targeted neuron suites can serve as a diagnostic handle for probing culturally grounded behavior in VLMs, and that margin-based selection can better isolate units whose ablation yields large self--cross gaps in some architectures.
+Future work could extend the search beyond decoder MLPs and pair identification with activation steering.